ecal-mid/ESP32Servo360/README.md

 4. In _Board > Boards Manager_, search and install the latest core _esp32_.

 #### Connecting the ESP32 to a Servo
 1. Wire like this image below.
+Make sure to connect the ESP32 GND pin to the ground of the 6V power supply.
 ![Wiring](https://raw.githubusercontent.com/ecal-mid/ESP32Servo360/main/docs/wiring.jpg)
-3. Connect your esp32 to your computer and the motor to your 6v power supply.
+3. Connect your esp32 to your computer and the motor to your 6V power supply.
 4. On Arduino IDE, find your board in _Tools > Port_.
 Mine, shows as _/dev/cu.SLAB_USBtoUART_.
 5. In _Board > Boards Manager > ESP32 Arduino_, select _"DOIT ESP32 DEVKIT V1"_.
 6. Run one of the examples (_File > Examples > ESP32Servo360_).
 Check if the pins matches the code `servo.attach(4, 16)`.